The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Norbert Bodendorfer, Martin Bojowald, and Edward Wilson-Ewing for discussions and useful feedback on an early version of the paper.
-JM would like to further thank Alejandro Perez for fruitful discussions.
-The work of FMM was supported by funding from Okinawa Institute of Science and Technology Graduate University.
-The work of JM was made possible through the support of the ID\# 61466 grant from the John Templeton Foundation, as part of the \textit{The Quantum Information Structure of Spacetime} (QISS) Project (qiss.fr).
-The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
+The authors would like to thank Norbert Bodendorfer, Martin Bojowald, and Edward Wilson-Ewing for discussions and useful feedback on an early version of the paper.~The authors are also grateful to the anonymous referee whose questions helped improve the presentation.~JM would like to further thank Alejandro Perez for fruitful discussions.~The work of JM was made possible through the support of the ID\# 61466 grant from the John Templeton Foundation, as part of the First Phase \href{https://www.templeton.org/grant/the-quantum-information-structure-of-spacetime-qiss}{\textit{The Quantum Information Structure of Spacetime}} (QISS) Project.~The work of FMM was supported by funding from Okinawa Institute of Science and Technology Graduate University.~This project/publication was also made possible through the support of the ID\# 62312 grant from the John Templeton Foundation, as part of the Second Phase of \href{https://www.templeton.org/grant/the-quantum-information-structure-of-spacetime-qiss-second-phase}{\textit{The Quantum Information Structure of Spacetime}} Project.~The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.